Nearshore 101

 • Affordable alignment: Nearshore blends the affordability of outsourcing with the streamlined communication of in-house or onshore teams.

-• Simplified talent management: Nearshore tech hubs offer a rich pool of skilled professionals, streamlining recruitment, onboarding, and retention.
+• Simplified talent management: Nearshore hubs offer a deep pool of skilled tech talent, easing recruitment and retention.

 Strategic advantages